siomarapantarotto/software-development-risk-management/README.md

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

-## Inadequate tools for the development
+## Inadequate or unnecessary tools for the development

+This risk occurs when the development team uses inappropriate or unnecessary tools in the development of the project.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

 ## Customer dissatisfaction with the product developed or being developed

+This risk occurs when the customer is not satisfied with the project that has been developed or is under development.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

-## Lack of cooperation/commitment of the client
+## Lack of cooperation or commitment of the client

+This risk occurs when the customer does not cooperate with the development of the project, for example, not doing the necessary tests to evaluate the requested and already developed requirements.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH